cableguy99/docs/docs/general/faq.md

 As many as you can.

 #### How can I resign as Masternode?
-If you no longer want to be a masternode, you can resign on Shifu.
+If you no longer want to run a masternode, you can resign on Shifu.
 Your masternode will stop generating rewards and your funds will be locked for 30 days (1 296 000 blocks).
-After the lockup period you will be able to withdraw your 50'000 TAO deposit.
+After the lockup period you will be able to withdraw your 50,000 TAO deposit.

 #### Can I close the node entirely, then start a new one with a totally separate coinbase address without being penalized?
 No.